opensearch-project/documentation-website/_monitoring-plugins/alerting/monitors.md

 #### Manage senders

-Senders are email accounts from which the alerting plugin sends notifications.
+You need to specify an email account from which the Alerting plugin can send notifications.

 To configure a sender email, do the following: